Important Information

 • If you apply for insurance with us as the insurer, we may share your personal or business details with reinsurers.

 • If you make an insurance claim, information you give to us or the insurer may be put on a register of claims.
 This will be shared with other insurers, our agents, suppliers and sub-contractors.
-In some cases we may also share it with our business partners, if you also have a relationship with them.
+In some cases, we may share it with our business partners if you also have a relationship with them.

 Other services and schemes